vivekvashist/TIL/git/git_terms.md

 > A `branch` is a simple pointer or reference to the head of a line of work.

 What is a working tree?
+> Equivalent to `working directory`

 What is a working directory?
+> Think of working directory as a `sandbox`, where you can try changes out before committing them to your staging area(index) and then to history.
+> Working directory (also commonnly referred to as working tree).The other two trees `index` and `HEAD` store their content in an efficient but inconvenient manner inside `.git` folder.
+The working directory unpacks them into actual files, which makes it much easier to edit them.

 What is worktree?